Program Description

 Goal 1: The program will prepare graduates to take the CDR credentialing exam to become registered dietitian nutritionists.

-• At least 80% of program interns complete the program/degree requirements within 33 months (150 percent of planned program length).
+- At least 80% of interns complete program requirements within 33 months (150% of planned program length).

 Goal 2: The program will prepare graduates for advancement into management or leadership positions in food, nutrition, dietetics or related fields.

-• At least 80% of employers of program graduates indicate “agree” or “strongly agree” for graduates having demonstrated effective leadership.
+- At least 80% of employers of program graduates indicate "agree" or "strongly agree" for graduates having demonstrated effective leadership skills.

 Goal 3: The program will prepare graduates to work effectively as part of an interprofessional team.